How To Launch A Cloud Kitchen Like Kitopi?

 - Online Ordering Method Like An App or Website

-You should have a restaurant-enabled, user-friendly website and SEO-optimized online ordering so that your customers can easily purchase food online.
+You should have a restaurant-enabled, user-friendly website and SEO-optimized online ordering platform so that your customers can easily purchase food online.

 You should also design your food ordering landing page intelligently to gain more orders.